 After the Labor Day hurricane of 1935 destroyed parts of the railroad, Florida took over the project and replaced the tracks with the new Overseas Highway.
 Today, the old railroad version of the bridge is still accessible by bike or on foot, but cars have to take the new Seven Mile Bridge.
 If you find yourself on the old bridge, then make sure to keep an eye out for Fred the tree, an Australian pine tree that has somehow managed to survive on the bridge through even Hurricane Irma.
 Fred’s durability has made him something of a symbol for the Keys people.

 To see Seven Mile Bridge for yourself, why not give our self-guided driving tour of the Florida Keys a try?
-Available through the Action Tour Guide app on iOS and Google Play, the tour will take you to see Seven Mile Bridge, Fred, and everything else in the Keys that’s worth seeing!
+The tour will take you to see Seven Mile Bridge, Fred, and everything else in the Keys that’s worth seeing!